- Self-invested personal pensions (SIPPs) and Individual savings accounts (ISAs) are tax-efficient accounts or ‘wrappers’ for holding your investments

 When you’re old enough to access your SIPP, you can take up to 25% of its value as a tax-free lump sum.
 Anything you take on top of this is taxed at your current income tax rate.

 There's no longer a limit on the total value of pension savings you can build up.
-However, there's a cap on the maximum tax free cash lump sum you can take, now set at £268,275.
+However, there's a cap on the value of tax-free cash lump sums you can take across pensions, set at £268,275.

 Get your money working for you